List of Star Wars spacecraft: Home One (MC80A Mon Calamari Star Cruiser)

 As described in Star Wars reference material, the in-universe origin of Home One is as a deep space exploration ship constructed on Mon Cala, part of the MC80 line of Star Cruisers.
 Although no two Mon Calamari ships look exactly alike, all share the same elongated, bulbous form which makes them appear to have been grown rather than constructed.
 When the Mon Calamari join the Rebel Alliance, these ships are extensively modified with increased armoring, stronger shields, and more powerful weapons, such that they become a match for Imperial Star Destroyers.

-With its heavy armor plates, triple-strength shields, and twenty hanger bays, Home One functions as both a battleship and carrier in addition to its role as flagship.
+With its heavy armor plates, triple-strength shields, and twenty hangar bays, Home One functions as both a battleship and carrier in addition to its role as flagship.
 Like other Mon Calamari cruisers, Home One originally included numerous water-filled passageways, but these are drained and modified so that non-amphibious species could make use of them.
 However, the ship's controls and displays are designed specifically for Mon Calamari physiology, requiring the command crew to be entirely Mon Calamari.
 The blisters that cover the ship in a seemingly haphazard manner contain various equipment such as sensor arrays or recessed weapon batteries.
 Some are actually detachable ships in their own right which can be used to attack or escape, although Admiral Ackbar prefers to keep them docked.

 In Return of the Jedi (1983), Admiral Ackbar (Timothy M. Rose) leads the Rebels during the Battle of Endor from the flagship, earning it the moniker Headquarters Frigate.
 While other Mon Calamari cruisers like the Liberty are destroyed by the second Death Star's superlaser, Home One survives.
 Home One again acts as Ackbar's command vessel a year later when the Empire makes its last stand in orbit above Jakku and will, decades later, continue to serve as part of the Resistance fleet.